Mark Yale Harris

 Mark Yale Harris (born 1936) is an American sculptor, and a former businessperson.
-He working primarily in stone and bronze for his art.
-Beginning his professional life in the business sector, in 1972 Harris co-founded and was Executive Vice President of Red Roof Inns.
+He is working primarily in stone and bronze for his art.
+Beginning his professional life in the business sector, in 1972 Harris co-founded and was executive vice president of Red Roof Inns.
 In 1991, he founded AmeriSuites Hotels, where he served as CEO.
 He lives and works in the Roaring Fork Valley region of Colorado.

 Early life

 Harris was born in Buffalo, New York in 1936.
 He attended the business program at Ohio State University (OSU), earning a B.S.S. degree in 1961.

 Business career

 Harris worked for more than 30 years in hospitality/urban development.
 In 1972, he partnered with Jim Trueman, also an OSU alumnus, to co-found Red Roof Inn in Columbus, Ohio.
 The company opened over 300 properties primarily in the Midwest, South, and Eastern United States.
 In 1991, Harris founded Amerisuites.
 Within a short time, the company opened approximately 100 locations throughout the United States.
 In the late ‘90s, he sold this business to The Blackstone Group.

 Based in Austin, Texas at the time, Harris chaired the Urban Land Institute, Austin District council 1998 to 2000, which led to his chairmanship of the 2nd Annual Smart Growth Conference, also in Austin, in 1999.